samchungy/zod-openapi/README.md

 {
   "components": {
     "schemas": {
-      MyJobSchema // note: this will register this Zod Schema as MyJobSchema unless `ref` in `openapi()` is specified on the type
+      MyJobSchema // this will register this Zod Schema as MyJobSchema unless `ref` in `.openapi()` is specified on the type }
-    }
   }
 }